-Applicants sometimes apply to register or vary a suite of agvet chemical products containing the same chemical in different concentrations.
+Applicants sometimes apply to register or vary a suite of agricultural and veterinary (agvet) chemical products containing the same chemical in different concentrations.
 Examples include products with the same active constituent but different formulation types (granule, powder and concentrate) or a product range for large, medium and small dogs.

 Applicants can nominate an application (a secondary application) as a related application to another application (the primary application).

 The data supplied with these applications can be assessed once with the primary application and not reassessed for the secondary applications, noting that the secondary applications may contain data/information that is specific to that product.
 Application fees are proportionate to the assessment effort required.
 In circumstances where a secondary application relies on data and assessment of the primary application, the secondary application fees will be reduced and timeframes for assessments aligned.

 Primary and secondary product applications must be from the same applicant, contain the same active constituent and be manufactured at the same address.
 The primary and secondary applications must also be made under the same section of the Agvet Code; under section 10 (new product) or section 27 (variation).
 Primary and secondary applications must be lodged on the same day to ensure the applications are processed together and fees and timeframes can be considered promptly upon lodgement.